Ashish-Selokar/Jewellery-Billing-Site/README.md

-# Jewellery-Billing-Site
-I have developed a jewellery billing system for shop owners.
-It lets them manage up to three stores, track stock, raw materials, sales, orders, deliveries, and employee attendance.
-The front-end is complete, and a full version with a robust backend is coming soon.
+I have developed a comprehensive Jewellery Billing System tailored specifically for shop owners.
+The platform allows management of up to three stores simultaneously, offering seamless tracking of stock, raw materials, and sales across daily, weekly, monthly, and yearly periods.
+Owners can effortlessly monitor current orders, pending deliveries, and even view live market rates of gold — all within a single, user-friendly dashboard.
+The system also features easy bill generation and employee attendance management, designed to simplify day-to-day operations with an intuitive, clean UI.

+Currently, the front-end development of the system is complete, and the back-end — engineered to be robust, scalable, and highly secure — is coming soon.